Attorney-Client Privilege for Financial Institutions in Internal Investigations, Audits and Bank Regulatory Exams

 - What is the scope of federal protection against the selective waiver doctrine?

-- What steps can banks take to strengthen protection of confidentiality of shared privileged information with banking regulators?
+- What steps can banks and financial institutions take to strengthen protection of confidentiality of shared privileged information with banking regulators?

 Nicole A. Baker